-Full details of the multi-step procedures (including the Goodman DP4 recipe) actually employed may be seen by checking Details at the bottom of the dialog.
+Full details of the multi-step procedures may be seen by checking Details at the bottom of the dialog.
 Users are able to alter the default energy and maximum number thresholds between steps in the procedure as well as change the models employed (or to eliminate the individual steps).